sagefy/sagefy/docs/pages/user_processes.md

 User Processes
 ==============

-This document gives an overview of the Descovrir vision by storytelling from users perspectives.
+This document gives an overview of the Sagefy vision by storytelling from users perspectives.
 This document does not assert to be correct for the subject matters specified, but provides a high level view of desired functionality.

 Learners
 --------